koordinator-sh/koordinator/docs/proposals/scheduling/20220722-multi-hierarchy-elastic-quota-management.md

 2. We define "request" as the sum pod's request in the quota group.
 When some quota groups "request" is less than "min", and some quota groups "request" is more than "min", the unused resources of the former can be lent to (or you can choose not to share) the latter.
-The latter should use these resources according to a fair rules.
-When the former needs to use the "lent-to" resources, the latter should also return the "borrowed-from" resources according to a fair rules.
+The latter should use these resources according to the fair rule.
+When the former needs to use the "lent-to" resources, the latter should also return the "borrowed-from" resources according to the fair rule.

 3. We define the "runtime" as the current actual resource that can be used by the quota group.
 For a quota group whose "request" is less than min, the value of "runtime" is equal to "request".
 That is to say "request" should be unconditionally satisfied